sriram1999s/Generic-Splay-Tree/README.md

 	- Supported: ```++```, ```--```, ```==```,```!=```,```=```,```*``` (lvalue and rvalue dereference)
 	- All std algorithms that work for bidirectional iterators

-## Requirements On User Defined Data Type
+## Requirements for user defined data type

 - Operator ```<```
 - Operator ```==```